 "Come IN the Bahamas."

 You get the picture.
 People went nuts (excuse the pun) for them, and the products sold in record numbers.
-Well, of course they did, it was a movie.
+Well, of course, they did, it was a movie.
 But if this had happened in real life, what would the outcome have been? and in reality, regular consumers would love the breath of fresh air.
+For a while.

 Then reality would suddenly lose its appeal, and people would go back to the products that didn't remind them of their less appealing traits.